 In this window, you can select which fields and relationships you want to generate, and rename those items if required (renaming is optional).
 However, the default template ignores other options (clear mode, flattening … etc.) for CRM entities.
 It will apply filtering only when ‘Apply Filter’ is selected for said entity, and only renaming is taken into account.

-Although the tool (and template) provides the option to adapt the SDK
+Although the Dynamics Template-based Code Generator (and template) provides the option to adapt the SDK

 The template provides two convenience extension methods to convert between CRM

 Click on the ‘Web Service Contracts’ button to access the contracts window.
 The options here are fairly similar to the ones in the CRM Entity window.
 You can access the field filtering by double-clicking an entity.